qienhuang/F-I-T/docs/core/renormalization_lens.md

 ### 9.1 Practical proxies (v2.x compatible)

-Without importing field theory, you can still estimate “how many directions survive” using estimator-friendly proxies:
+Without importing field theory, you can still estimate â€œhow many directions surviveâ€ using estimator-friendly proxies:

 - effective rank of a covariance spectrum (collapse diagnostics),
 - participation-ratio-like measures that are explicitly **scale-normalized**,